AristaUpstateNY/Newsletter/docs/index.md

 ---

 ## **The Evolution of Arista EOS: From SysDB to NetDL**
-By: Frough Taihary & Alex Bojko, Advanced Services Engineer, Southwest Region
+By: Frough Taihary & Alex Bojko, Advanced Services Engineer, South East Region

 Arista Networks’ Extensible Operating System (EOS) has been a game-changer in networking, offering a modular, programmable, and highly resilient architecture.
 Unlike traditional network operating systems, EOS is built on a database-driven model, enabling real-time state streaming and management.